18F/forest-service-prototype/README.md

 # Forest Service Prototype
 This is a Django application to test out an online permit of the non-commercial group use Forest Service Permit.

+For the clearest view of issue priorities and status, check [this Waffle board](waffle.io/18F/forest-service-prototype).

 ## Local Installation

 This app is designed to run on Python 3.5.2. `pyenv` is recommended for managing